Dublin Internship Program (Summer)

 This course provides students with an understanding of modern Ireland, its people, and its role in the 21st century.
 The course starts with a brief overview of Ireland’s location in the world and a snapshot of those strands of Irish history that contribute to the character of the modern nation.
 Topics covered include political structures, including the Constitution, the system of government, and the political party system; the social structure of Irish society, including demography, emigration/immigration, class, family, and the urban/rural divide; and social government in Ireland, including the education system, religion, popular culture, social protection, and health.
 Byrne.
 Syllabus

-SMG FE 445: Investment Analysis and Portfolio Management (4)
+Questrom FE 445: Investment Analysis and Portfolio Management (4)

-(Prerequisite: SMG FE 323 Financial Management.)
+(Prerequisite: Questrom FE 323 Financial Management.)
 Required for Finance concentrators.
 Introduction to the investment management process.
 Defining investment objectives and constraints.
 Introduction to Modern Portfolio Theory, CAPM, APT, Efficient Markets, stock and bond valuation models.
 Immunizing interest-rate risk.
 Active vs. passive investment strategies, fundamental vs. technical analysis, trading practices, and performance evaluation.
 Introduction to the role of futures and options in hedging and speculation.
 Students are expected to become familiar with current events in the financial news.
+Syllabus

 The course number will depend on the area of specialization in which the student completes his or her internship.
 Syllabus